tsl-html-css/Hogwarts/README.md

 * Some text.
 Feel free to use the [Harry Potter Wikia](http://harrypotter.wikia.com/wiki/Hogwarts_Houses).
 * 1 or more SVGs from [thenounproject.com](thenounproject.com).
 * 1-3 icons from [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
-Just follow the insructions.
+Just follow the instructions.
 * A video from YouTube, using [this responsive technique](http://css-tricks.com/rundown-of-handling-flexible-media/).

 ## Use media queries to